 You don’t necessarily need to compromise on your budget or style; even a few indoor plants will do wonders to your design scheme.
-Here are some great suggestions especially for plant newbies!
+Here are some great suggestions - especially for plant newbies!

-The Areca palm, also known as the bamboo palm is an indoor plant that’s suitable for beginners as it is relatively affordable.
-Needing little sunlight to survive, this plant thrives best with moderate watering and a monthly application of fertiliser to give it that healthy look.
+The Areca palm, also known as the bamboo palm is an indoor plant that’s suitable for beginners as it is relatively affordable and easy to maintain.
+Needing little sunlight to survive, this plant thrives best with moderate watering and a monthly application of fertiliser for nutrients to give it that healthy look.

-Famous for its air purifying properties, Snake plants have become a common sight in homes and offices.
-Also known as Sansevieria trifasciata, these plants are great in an indoor setting as they fare well in low-light as well as direct sunlight and require little water to survive.
+Famous for its air purifying properties, Snake plants have become a common sight in homes and offices - especially since our battle through several lockdowns.
+Also known as Sansevieria trifasciata, these plants are great in an indoor settings as they fare well in low-light as well as direct sunlight spaces and require little water to survive.

-The Calathea is another excellent indoor plant known for its unique foliage of green and striped patterned leaves that can come in a wide range of colours too depending on the species.
+The Calathea is another excellent indoor plant known for its unique foliage of green and striped patterned leaves that come in a wide range of colours, depending on the species.

 The exotic Philodendron is easy to keep with minimal watering of about once a week.
-These hardy plants are low-maintenance and will still have that evergreen look, requiring little care and attention.
-Aside from that, Philodendrons also come in a variety of shapes, sizes and patterns so finding one that fits into any indoor setting would be easy.
+These hardy plants are low-maintenance and will still have that evergreen look, requiring little care and attention but don't neglect if of your love and kindness!

-For more information on all this, drop us a message by emailing us at email@example.com.
+For more information on all things ambience, drop us a message by emailing us at email@example.com.